Vivekgupta96/eCommerce-Application/README.md

-# Restful API for Online eCommerce Application using SpringBoot
+# Restful API for Online eCommerce Application using SpringBoot with Spring Security with JWT Implementation

 This Applicationp is a eCommerce Application with Spring Boot API with All endPoint for Ecommerse Application

 *  Developed this REST API for an Online eCommerce Applicationn.
 * This API performs all the fundamental CRUD operations of any Online eCommerce Applicationn with user validation at every step.

-## Tech Stack
+## Tech Stack and Technology Used

 * Java
 * Spring Framework